A T4A is a Canadian information slip used to report certain types of income that are not paid through standard payroll wages.

 What It Means in Practice

-- The slip summarizes the reported income
+- The slip summarizes reported income

 What the T4A Represents